Gracexinyi/xinyiguan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Xinyi, a Ph.D. student in operations management at UCLA Anderson School of Management.
+I am a Ph.D. candidate in operations management at UCLA Anderson School of Management, where I am advised by Prof. [Velibor Mišić](https://vvmisic.github.io/).

+$\textbf{I am on the 2023-2024 academic job market.}$

 Research Interests
 ======
-My research centers around proposing data-driven methodologies for the problems involving decision making under uncertainty.
+My research centers around proposing data-driven methodologies for problems involving decision making under uncertainty.
 Currently, my focus is mainly on two areas: revenue management and pricing; and the intersection of machine learning and optimization.

 CV
 ======